19 Things You Should Always Buy at Dollar Tree, 5 to Avoid, 1 We Can’t Agree On

 11. Reading glasses

 Glasses for a buck?!
-Seems like a bargain to us! 🙂 Keep your eyes peeled for prescription-strength fashion reading glasses for just $1 per pair, which normally sell for several dollars at other stores.
+Seems like a bargain to us! 🙂 Keep your eyes peeled for prescription-strength fashion reading glasses for just $1 per pair, which normally sell for much more at other stores.

-Also, if you’re anything like me and have lost or broken expensive sunglasses in the past, you may want to grab a couple of pairs of $1 sunglasses to have on hand!
+Also, if you’ve been known to lose or break expensive sunglasses in the past, you may want to grab a couple of pairs of $1 sunglasses to have on hand!

 12. Bread products

-You really can’t beat $1 for name-brand bread!
+You really can’t beat $1 for name-brand bread (sold in-store only at Dollar Tree)!
 If it’s close to the expiration date, just throw it in the freezer.
-There are different varieties from multigrain loaves to mini-bagels — take advantage and stock up when they have a nice selection.
+There are lots of different varieties from multigrain loaves, to mini-bagels, to tortillas.
+Take advantage and stock up when they have a nice selection!

-You may be able to find best-selling books (by authors such as Nicholas Sparks or Janet Evanovich) priced at just $1 each!
-These books retail for over $8+ at your local bookstore, so this is a great deal for new reading material.
+You may be able to find best-selling books at Dollar Tree priced at just $1 each!
+These books retail for much more on Amazon or at your local bookstore, so this is a great deal for new reading material.

 14. Pregnancy tests